 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Watch more videos from Boston Children's

 At Boston Children’s Hospital, we know how disruptive and frightening seizures and epilepsy can be—not only for your child, but for your whole family.
-From your first visit to the Pediatric Epilepsy Program, you’ll work with a team of professionals who are committed to supporting you.
+From your first visit to the Epilepsy Center, you’ll work with a team of professionals who are committed to supporting you.

 Since its founding as the first comprehensive pediatric epilepsy treatment unit, Boston Children’s has stayed at the forefront of pediatric epilepsy research and care.

 We are nationally recognized as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers for delivering the highest level of care, including comprehensive evaluation, testing, treatment and counseling for children with epilepsy and seizures.
 We are one of only a few Level 4 Epilepsy Centers in the country that is entirely dedicated to caring for children.